-The Benefits of 5 Axis Machining
+The Benefits of 5 Axis CNC Machining

-Cost-Effective Way of Manufacturing Complex Parts
+1. Cost-Effective Way of Manufacturing Complex Parts

-Opting for a 5-axis machine eliminates wasted time.
+Opting for a 5-axis CNC machine eliminates wasted time.
 By reducing the time taken to re-fixture the part, you reduce labour costs.

-The less time an operator spends handling a part, the lower the overall running costs will be and there is less chance of loading errors.
+The less time an operator spends handling a part, the lower the overall running costs will be, and there is less chance of loading errors.

-5-axis machines can also save you money in many other ways, including reducing floor space requirements, increasing flexibility and spindle usage, decreasing the need for costly fixtures, and lowering inventory investment.
+5-axis CNC machines can also save you money in many other ways, including reducing floor space requirements, increasing flexibility and spindle usage, decreasing the need for costly fixtures, and lowering inventory investment.
 As more complex parts can be machined in fewer setups, this, in turn, can free up staff resources for other tasks, essentially providing near “unmanned running”.

-Improved Surface Finish and Tool life
+2. Improved Surface Finish and Tool life

 Reducing the tool’s vibrations minimises the chance of “chatter” marks, ensuring a better surface finish on the final part.